 hardship, the usual stuff of serious historical analysis, is leavened out and

-offset with material that points to the pleasure which people took from the
+offset with material that points to the pleasure which people took from everyday events.

 these items also serves to remind us that the analysis of a codex involves

 the co-ordination of diverse forms of data—of the data

 provided by its script, its decoration, its notation, its textual

 and musical variants, and the physical materials from which